-The Agenda feature - or "Calendar" in Communities - is one of the most-used aspects of any type of event.
-Whether an event has a simple, linear schedule or a complex web of multiple tracks and hundreds of sessions, the Agenda feature empowers attendees to know exactly where to be and when they need to be there.
-For virtual and hybrid events, the Agenda becomes the way remote attendees navigate the event's live streams. 🗺️
+The Agenda feature (or "Calendar" in Communities) is one of the most-used aspects of most Event Apps.
+Whether an event has a simple, linear schedule or a complex web of multiple tracks and hundreds of sessions, the Agenda feature tells attendees exactly where to be and when they need to be there.
+For virtual and hybrid events, the Agenda often becomes the way remote attendees navigate the event's live streams. 🗺️

-This article walks you through setting up and managing the Agenda for an event.
-The process is nearly identical for Communities, except some elements are named slightly differently.
-The Agenda has a lot of facets, and it's important to get familiar with each one so you can craft the best possible experience for your attendees. ✨ Please follow the links sprinkled throughout this article to learn more about all the connected features and options.
+This article walks you through setting up and managing the Agenda for an Event App.
+The process is nearly identical for Communities, except some elements have slightly different names.
+The Agenda feature has a lot of facets, and it's important to get familiar with each one so you can craft the best possible experience for your attendees. ✨ Follow the links sprinkled throughout this article to learn more about all the connected features and options.

 Add the Agenda feature

-Before you start adding sessions and tracks, it's a good idea to consider the settings for the feature since they impact how attendees interact with the Agenda at large.
-Hover over the Agenda feature, and click the Settings (⚙️) icon.
+Before you start adding sessions and Tracks, consider the feature's settings since they impact how attendees interact with the Agenda.
+Hover over the Agenda feature and click the Settings (⚙️) icon.

 In the modal that appears, you can edit the following:

-Feature Name - The label the attendees see when navigating your event.
+Feature Name - The label attendees see in your Event App.

 Visible To - Restrict the feature's visibility to only certain Groups.
 Anyone not assigned to the Groups you select won't see the session.

-Advanced Settings - These settings are all checked by default and relate to attendees' personal agendas.
+Advanced Settings - These settings relate to attendees' personal agendas.

 Allow users to schedule conflicting sessions - This lets attendees add Agenda sessions that are scheduled at the same time to their personal agenda.
-When a user tries to add a session to their agenda at a time that is already booked, they will receive an alert like the one below.
+When a user tries to add a session to their agenda at a time that's already booked, they see an alert like the one below.

-Show participants list - This lets attendees see everyone who has added a session to their personal agenda.
+Show participants list - This lets attendees see everyone who's added a session to their personal agenda.
 Unchecking this box hides the count, and attendees can't see who else added the session.